 There are many other migraine type of headaches.
 Headaches tend to run the gamut of pain ranges from very mild to extremely severe and debilitating.
 I know many people who, when they get a migraine, have to go into a dark, quiet room and try to sleep through the pain.
 Some migraines are so severe that they cause nausea and/or vomiting.
 I have had some success in treating migraines but by catching them in the earliest phases and adjusting.
 If the migraine has gone into its full blown set of symptoms, a medical visit and/or prescription medication will likely be the best approach.

-I treat the cause of some of the headaches.
-By that, I mean that I treat the upper neck with an adjustment, which frequently will relieve the stress on the dura mater or the ligaments and muscles of the upper neck, resulting in a decrease of some of the pain complex of the headaches.
-Many of the headaches that I see respond very well to some very specific adjustments of the upper neck and I can usually tell when the muscles of the neck start to relax.
+I try to treat the cause of headaches.
+By that, I mean that I treat the upper neck with an adjustment, which relieves the stress on the dura mater, resulting in a decrease of some of the pain complex of the headaches.
+Many of the headaches that I see respond very well to specific adjustments.
+I can usually tell when the muscles of the neck start to relax.
 Once we see neck changes, most of the headache sufferers report that they begin to feel much better.